|Movie Title/Year and Brief Scene Description|

 Dawn of the Dead (2004)

 During one of its earlier scary scenes, one of the last surviving humans in a suburban Wisconsin town, a nurse named Ana Clark (Sarah Polley), survived an attack and bloody neck bite by zombified neighbor girl Vivian (Hannah Lochner) inside their house.
-Her husband Luis (Louis Ferreira) had already been left a zombie.
-She narrowly escaped through the bathroom window.
+Her husband Luis (Louis Ferreira) had already been left a zombie by the child.
+Ana narrowly escaped from her undead husband through the bathroom window, when he burst through the door to attack and eat her.

-One of the film's most horrifying scenes was the one in which infected undead mother Luda (Inna Korobkina), who was bitten by one of the zombie security guards, gave birth while tied to a bed in the mall's children's store - her bare belly displayed unnatural movements and then a zombie baby was born.
-Norma (Jayne Eastwood) soon shot the mother, and the zombie baby was also killed soon after.
+One of the film's most horrifying scenes was the one in which infected undead mother Luda (Inna Korobkina), the wife of petty criminal Andre (Mekhi Phifer), was bitten by one of the zombie security guards in the mall.
+Later, she gave birth while tied to a bed in the mall's children's store - her bare belly displayed unnatural movements and then a zombie baby was born.
+Norma (Jayne Eastwood) soon shot the mother, and the zombie baby was also killed.

 There were also multiple zombie deaths, including such gruesome details: